III. Initiating the Student Conduct Process

 Additionally, some areas are designated as “Academic Intensive” and observe 24-hour quiet hours.
 “Academic Intensive” locations exist throughout campus.
 Students assigned to “Academic Intensive” locations must sign an addendum to their housing contract, which signifies their compliance with the restrictions of this community.

 During the final exam period at the end of each semester, all residence halls become 24-hour quiet area living spaces in an effort to support the preparation for exams.
 Students found to be in violation of the noise policy, or any College policy that is deemed to be in conflict with exam preparation efforts will be subject to student conduct action and possible removal from the residence halls.

 Pets are not permitted in any residence hall, with the exception of non-carnivorous fish in ten gallon or smaller aquariums.
 All students found in possession of unauthorized pets will be subject to student conduct action.
-Exceptions may be granted for animals required by students with disabilities; please refer to the Animal/Pet policy for more information.
+This restriction does not apply Service Animals and Emotional Support Animals approved for a student by the Office of Accessibility Services.
+Please refer to the Service Animal & Emotional Support Animals Accommodation Policy for more information.